S3 Titanium for WordPress Guide & Performance Tips

 Tip 4.
 Static Content Deployment to S3

 You have the option to deploy static content.
 If this option is enabled, please disable Apache PageSpeed Module and Redis.
-This is no need for any local caching engine.
+A/B test with any local caching engine.
 Everything will be served through S3 and the CDN will cache everything and serve at the edge.

 WP S3 Titanium Configuration